 4. NPP3 Quality of information

-All cystic fibrosis organisatons will take reasonable steps to ensure the personal information it collects, uses and discloses is accurate, complete and up to date.
+CFCC will take all reasonable steps to ensure the personal information it collects, uses and discloses is accurate, complete and up to date.

 5. NPP4 Security of information